On the complete classification of the unitary N=2 minimal superconformal field theories: Consequences of Gannon's classification

 This expression is further constrained since only fields that show up in the partition function can be present\footnote{We remind the reader that the fusion rules give only an upper bound to the number fields produced under fusion of two fields -- it can easily happen that fewer fields appear than are allowed by the fusion rules.}.
 If our theory is to be consistent, then we require that the fusion between any two fields is non-zero.
-We confirm that the $N=2$ minimal models conform to this requirement in the following theorem: \begin{thm} For any physical invariant $M$ in the list of Gannon (see section~\ref{minimalmodels}) we have
+We confirm that the $N=2$ minimal models conform to this requirement in the following theorem: \begin{theorem} For any modular invariant $M$ in the list of Gannon (see section~\ref{minimalmodels}) we have

-This proves that the fusion rules do not preclude the existence of the $N=2$ minimal models. \end{thm} \begin{proof} The fusion coefficients $N$ were given in lemma~\ref{fusionrules}.
-One must work through the list of physical invariants~\eqref{M^0}-\eqref{E^{28}} checking the condition each time by hand.
+This proves that the fusion rules do not preclude the existence of the $N=2$ minimal models. \end{theorem} \begin{proof} The fusion coefficients $N$ were given in lemma~\ref{fusionrules}.
+One must work through the list of modular invariants~\eqref{M^0}-\eqref{E^{28}} checking the condition each time by hand.
 The calculations are tedious and unenlightening, so they are not presented here. \end{proof}